munificent/game-programming-patterns/book/type-object.markdown

         simplicity.

-     *  *Looking up attributes is slower.* To get a given piece of data from a type object, we may now need to walk up the inheritance chain to find the type that ultimately decides the value.
+     *  *Looking up attributes is slower.* To get a given piece of data from a type object, we might need to walk up the inheritance chain to find the type that ultimately decides the value.
 If we're in performance-critical code, we may not want to spend time on this.